euler-xyz/evk-periphery/README.md

 Directory: [src/IRMFactory](src/IRMFactory)

-This is an immutable factory contract for deploying Linear Kink IRM instances, used by EVK vaults.
-It does some basic parameter validation and tracks the addresses of created IRMs, so that the deployment provenance of IRM instances can be verified by perspectives.
-Linear Kink IRMs are immutable and stateless.
+Immutable factory contracts for deploying IRM instances.
+They do some parameter validation and track the addresses of created IRMs, so that the deployment provenance of IRM instances can be verified by perspectives.
+All deployed IRMs are immutable and stateless.

 ### IRM

 Directory: [src/IRM](src/IRM)

-Alternative interest rate models compatible for use by EVK vaults.
+Alternative interest rate models for use by EVK vaults.

+- IRMAdaptiveLinearKink is a Linear Kink model with an adaptive mechanism based on exponential growth/decay.
+As utilization persists above/below the kink the Linear Kink IRM is translated up/down.
+This model is based on Morpho's [AdaptiveCurveIrm](https://github.com/morpho-org/morpho-blue-irm/blob/8242d5d0414b75368f150d251b518a6c9cf797af/src/adaptive-curve-irm/AdaptiveCurveIrm.sol).

+- IRMAdaptiveRange is a Linear Kink model with an adaptive mechanism based on exponential growth/decay.
+As utilization persists above/below a range around the kink the Linear Kink IRM is adapted to increase/decrease rates.
+This model is based on Frax's [VariableInterestRate](https://github.com/FraxFinance/fraxlend/blob/f474378c87910f23e3bb135c0e42057afee573b7/src/contracts/VariableInterestRate.sol).

 ### EulerRouterFactory